shekuz/github-final-project/CONTRIBUTING.md

 Suggestions and improvement ideas

-Your contributions help make this project better for the entire community.
+Your contributions to help make this project better for the entire community.

 Contribution Process
 1. Fork the Repository